xlhhai/xlhhai.github.io/_posts/2016-09-19-the-sight-of-father-s-back.md

 ---
 date: 2016-09-19 17:12:50+08:00
 layout: post
-title: Father's Back (with Chinese)
+title: The Sight of Father's Back (with Chinese)
 categories: translation
 tags:
 ---